ShuoZhangXJTU/PEDP/README.md

-# PEDP
-“Think Before You Speak”: Improving Multi-action Dialog Policy by Planning Single-Action Dialogs  (IJCAI-22 long oral presentation)
+<h1>“Think Before You Speak”: Improving Multi-action Dialog Policy by Planning Single-Action Dialogs  (IJCAI-22 long oral presentation)</h1>

-<h1>Planning-Enhanced Dialog Policy</h1>
 This is the codebase for the proposed multi-action dialog policy model PEDP and all the SL-based baseline models (gCAS, DiaMultiClass, DiaMultiDense, and DiaSeq).